|

 cause which was " taken away."

-- Causality is a web of interrelated events whereby
+- Causality can be seen as a web of interrelated events whereby

 each event is connected to each and every other event